aajuvonen/holocosmo/README.md

 To initialize a new HC entry, use:

-  python init_holocosmo_entry.py "Description of new experiment" --categories MOD NBK OUT DOC
+  `python hc_entry.py "Description of new experiment" --categories MOD NBK OUT DOC`

 Optional flags:
 - --dry-run: Preview changes without writing files.